ElinaBoman/rootme/README.md

 - Nice looking pictures that are consistent in style
 - Easy to navigate website
 - Clear and informative descriptions
-- Links to social medias where users can check out the business
+- Links to social medias where the user can check out the business
 - Have social media platforms where previous buyers can show off their plants

 How can I help users to discover other relevant parts of web application?
 - Links to social medias
-- Have a front end that makes users want to stay on the website
+- Have a front end that makes the user want to stay on the website
 - Have features that shows similar plants as the user has been interested in earlier
-- Show plants that are suitable in similar environments
+- Show plants that are suitable in similar environment

 ## Agile Methodologies
 ### Canban board and MosCOW Prioritization
 This project has been planned with agile methodology.
 Before any code was written, issues were created for both users and store owners.
 The issues represent fictive requirements for users and store owners.
 The requirements were then briefly described with acceptance criterias.
 This would describe what I would need to do in order to fulfill the issue.
 There is a section called Tasks that describes what needs to be done in order for the issue to be accepted.

 The issues were then prioritized into categories according to MosCoW prioritization.
 I used GitHub to create structure while planning my project.
-I gave all my issues labels such as, Good to have, Must have and Nice to have.
+I gave all my issues labels such as, Good to have, Must Have and Nice to Have.
 The Must have were required for the assessment criterias but from a users perspective.
 The Good to Have was to improve user experience but not required in the finished project.
 The Nice to have were from my own perspective of what I would like to create if there was time.
-As this project is an MVP, not all issues were not finished, but all Must have were prioritized and completed.
+As this project is an MVP, not all issues were finished, but all Must have were prioritized and completed.

 ### User Stories